Are you wondering how Venmo can better your financial situation? Find out what stores take Venmo scans, and how to use Venmo in-store and online.

 Amazon, Target, and Walmart are the top stores that accept Venmo online.
 Since Amazon is a 24-hour online store, you’ll be able to use Venmo to buy items directly from their mobile website or through the Amazon mobile shopping app.
 Target and Walmart accept Venmo online and in-store.

-Regardless of where you shop, the payment method is the same.
-You can pay online through your mobile browser by tapping the PayPal button at the checkout page.
+Regardless of where you shop, the payment method is the same when it comes to mobile money with Venmo.
+You can pay online through your mobile browser by tapping the PayPal button on the checkout page.
 Otherwise, link your Venmo credit card account to the retailer’s mobile apps or link your Venmo Wallet ID code to the checkout page for a streamlined checkout process.

 Recommended Read: Does Walmart Accept Venmo?